ksu-cis300-master/Homework-1-S24-Instructions-Sudoku/index.md

 - A **readonly int** `MinBlockSize` giving the minimum number of rows/columns in a single block within a puzzle.
 - A **readonly int** `MaxBlockSize` giving the maximum number of rows/columns in a single block within a puzzle.
 - A **readonly char** `MinNumber` giving the minimum value that can be placed within a cell in a puzzle.
-- A method **GetBlock** that takes as its parameters three **int**s giving a row of the puzzle, a column of the puzzle, and the number of row/columns within the block, and returns an **int** identifying the block in which the given location occurs.
+- A method **GetBlock** that takes as its parameters three **int**s giving a row of the puzzle, a column of the puzzle, and the number of row/columns within each block, and returns an **int** identifying the block in which the given location occurs.
 The values identifying blocks start at 0 for the block in the upper left corner, and increase first from left to right, then from top to bottom.
 Hence, the second block on the first row is block 1, etc.

 ## 6. Coding Requirements

 In this section, we give the coding requirements for each of the classes that you will need to provide or modify in the above class diagram.
-In most cases, you do not need to use the names for **private** members shown in the diagram as long as you follow the [naming conventions](https://cis300.cs.ksu.edu/appendix/style/naming/); however, you must use all of the names shown for **public** members, as failing to do so might introduce syntax errors in the provided start code.
+You do not need to use the names for **private** members shown in the diagram as long as you follow the [naming conventions](https://cis300.cs.ksu.edu/appendix/style/naming/); however, you must use all of the names shown for **public** members, as failing to do so might introduce syntax errors in the provided start code.
 As you write your code, avoid using specific literal values like 2 or '1'.
 Instead, use constants defined either in the **Utilities** class or in classes that you write.
+Also, don't use the **Math.Pow** method to raise a value to an integer power.
+Instead, multiply the integer by itself the appropriate number of times.

 ### 6.1.
 The Location Class